Sunday, July 5, 2009

 Payne appealed to the Supreme Court of the United States on the grounds that victim impact evidence should have been barred by two supreme court decisions: Booth and Gathers.
 Booth specifically barred a victim of the crime to testify to the impact the crime had on her.
 Gathers barred the prosecutor offering such evidence herself.
 See Booth v.
 Maryland, 482 U.S. 496 (1987); See South Carolina v.
 Gathers, 490 U.S. 805 (1989).

 The Supreme Court in Payne ruled that victim impact evidence was not barred by the U.S. Constitution in a death penalty case, and overruled both Booth and Gathers.
 Prior to and since that decision victim impact evidence has been admissible in criminal trials across the United States at sentencing.
-The question decided in Booth,
+The question decided in Booth, Gathers, and Payne is limited to the death penalty case, where a jury must decide the sentence.

 Opponents to impact evidence claim that it is arbitrary and prejudicial because it is emotional in nature.
 These arguments falter due to the defense being able to offer mitigating evidence with very little limitation.
 If a victim decided she wanted the defendant to be spared the death penalty the court would have to allow it.
 To bar the victim who does not want the victim to be spared capital punishment would create a systemic bias for the defense.